atsushieno/atsushieno/README.md

 # atsushieno's live github repos

 (It is not my CV, so I don't list anything other than my repos, therefore no mention on past Mono and Xamarin bits.
 No mention on things outside github such as [tech books](https://xamaritans.booth.pm/) or [session talks](https://speakerdeck.com/atsushieno).
-If you are interested in working together let me know.)
+If you are interested in working on audio projects together let me know.)

 I am reachable as @atsushieno on mastodon.cloud, twitter, or facebook.
 I'm also lurking around some audio dev. discord servers e.g. [theaudioprogrammer](https://theaudioprogrammer.com/)

+Most of Kotlin and/or C/C++ projects are maintained and I'm likely responsive.
+If you want my support on my C#/.NET projects, only paid supports are available.
+Pull requests are still welcome.

 ## Android Audio Plugin and related projects